Turmeric Research

 - Feeding 1 dessert spoon powdered turmeric twice daily with ½ teaspoon cracked pepper, and 50 ml coconut oil

-- Feeding 2 dessert spoons Turmericle (product of Stance Equine) twice daily
+- Feeding 2 dessert spoons Turmericle (Stance Equine) twice daily

 - Standard topical preparation DMSO Turmeric extract applied twice daily.
 Method: standard swab with single dip into container.